Preparation#

 Explanation of the Copy-and-Run exercises.
 In Copy-and-Run (CaR) exercises, you’ll copy the provided code into Python, run it, and observe the output.
 Try to understand why the code produces that result and if possible, predict the output before running it.

-Prep 4.1: Basic for-loop#
+Prep 4.1: Basic For-loop#

 For each of the code blocks below, try to predict what will be printed.
 Then run the code to see if you were right.